LaureGajetti88/Data-ScienceTech-Institute-AWS_CLOUD/Tutorials/Small_procedure.md

 See the following diagram in the repertory.

-Explain steps :
+Explain steps:

-1. Sign in on rosettabuh :
+1. Sign in on rosettahub :
-   1. Verify the area where you are, if it correspond at your needs, we choose EU(Ireland) for this tutorial
+   1. Verify the region you're in, if it corresponds to your needs, we choose EU(Ireland) for this tutorial
-   2. And click on the big yellow button on the left : "GO TO AWS Console".
+   2. Click on the big yellow button on the left : "GO TO AWS Console".
 It will connect to AWS Management Console
 2. Write on tool search : EC2 or select it on services AWS
-3. Then click on big blu button "Launch an instance"
+3. Then click on big blue button "Launch an instance"

 In the course we work with **Amazon Linux 2 AMI (HVM), SSD Volume Type** - ami-030dbca661d402413 (64 bits x86) / ami-08c5dd5d585629c8f (64 bits Arm) but you can choose another "AMI".

 An AMI is a template that contains the software configuration (eg, an operating system, an application server, and applications).

 4. Then, to do a free test choose : t2.micro (free in green) and click on "check and throw"
-   1. Click always next, just verify you are on default parameter
+   1. Click always next, just verify you've selected the default parameters
    2. for the final step :
       1. Create a new pair of keys
-      2. Or choose your keys if you have already key
+      2. Or choose your keys if you have already a key
-5. "Launch and throw" : Felicitation, we created our first instance!
+5. "Launch and throw" : Congratulations, we created our first instance!

 ## How to create a VPC